 - Quality of natural light

-Here’s the second part in the series: Understand how natural light works for consistently great photos
+Here’s the second part in the series: Understand how light works for consistently great photos

 So, let’s get into it!